Weighted infinitesimal bialgebras: Weighted infinitesimal bialgebras

 \section{Weighted infinitesimal bialgebras}

-In this section, we propose the concept of a weighted infinitesimal bialgebra, which generalise simultaneously the one introduced by Joni and Rota~\mcite{JR} and the one initiated by Loday and Ronco~\mcite{LR06}.
+In this section, we first recall the concept of weighted infinitesimal bialgebras~\cite{EF06}, which generalizes simultaneously the one introduced by Joni and Rota~\cite{JR} and the one initiated by Loday and Ronco~\cite{LR06}.
+We then investigate the basic properties of weighted infinitesimal bialgebras.